How to Become a Digital Nomad and Work While Traveling

 How do digital nomads make money?

 Most people assume that most digital nomad jobs are freelancers.
 If you want to go freelance, join the tens of thousands of others jockeying for jobs on Upwork.
 You might score one out of every thousand jobs you bid on.
 Pay is low and conditions brutal, and you won't make enough to cover your bills.
+If you ever think about SEO, you can outsource it.

 How to get a remote job with no experience